seanorama/masterclass/security-advanced/README.md

 ##### Install Ranger via Ambari 2.2

-- Install Ranger using Amabris 'Add Service' wizard on the same node as Mysql.
+- Using Amabris 'Add Service' wizard, install Ranger on any node you like.
 Set the below configs for below tabs:

 1. Ranger Admin tab:
   - Ranger DB Host = FQDN of host where Mysql is running (e.g. ip-172-30-0-242.us-west-2.compute.internal)